rubocode/vision-lk/introduction/index.md

 The material is technical and academic in posture yet aims to be practical in guiding outcomes with the long term in mind.
 Therefore, it paints a rather high level picture to help visualize a positive future.

-I have tried to capture the essence of the ideas and concepts for easier grasp and clarity.
-It is meant to form a stable basis for discussion and refinement.
+The aim was to capture the essence of the ideas and concepts for easier grasp and clarity.
+The intention was to establish a stable basis for discussion and refinement.

 This timeline captures the events that sparked the motivation to study the subject matter.